DeWayne Carter

 DeWayne Carter (born December 10, 2000) is an American professional football defensive tackle for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Duke Blue Devils.

-Early life and high school
+Early life

 Carter grew up in Pickerington, Ohio and attended Pickerington Central High School.
 He was named All-Metro Team Defensive Player of the Year by The Columbus Dispatch after finishing his senior year with 83 tackles with eight being for a loss, and five sacks.
 Carter committed to play college football at Duke.

 College career

 In Carter's first season he recorded just one tackle versus Alabama.
 In 2020, he tallied 11 tackles with 2.5 going for a loss, and a sack, along with one reception for 11 yards.
 Carter had a career performance in week three, tallying three tackles, one sack, and two forced fumbles in Duke's win over Northwestern.
 He finished the 2021 season with 36 tackles and 7.5 going for a loss, 4.5 sacks, three pass deflections, and four forced fumbles.
 For his performance, Carter earned third-team all-Atlantic Coast Conference (ACC) honors.
 He opened the 2022 season strong, as in week two he tallied four tackles with one being for a loss, a sack, and a forced fumble, as he would help the Blue Devils beat Northwestern 31–23.
 In week eight, Carter racked up two tackles with one being for a loss, a fumble recovery, and a forced fumble in a 45–21 win over Miami.
 In their next game, he totaled five tackles with two going for a loss, and two sacks, as he helped the Blue Devils beat Boston College and become bowl eligible for the first time since 2018.
 Carter finished the 2022 season with 36 tackles and 11 being for a loss, 5.5 sacks, four pass deflections, three fumble recoveries, three forced fumbles, and a touchdown.
 For his performance, he earned second-team all-ACC honors.
 Ahead of the 2023 season, Carter was named to the preseason all ACC first team, as well as to the Bronco Nagurski award preseason watch list.